 The accounting and financial reporting treatment applied to the Authority is determined by its measurement focus.
 The transactions of the Authority are accounted for on a flow of economic resources measurement focus.
-With this measurement focus, all assets and all liabilities associated with the operations are included on the statement of net assets.
-Net assets (i.e., totals assets net of total liabilities) are segregated into "invested in capital assets, net of related debt"; "restricted for capital activity and debt service; and "unrestricted" components.
+With this measurement focus, all assets and all liabilities associated with the operations are included on the statement of net position.
+Net position (i.e., totals assets plus deferred outflows net of total liabilities and deferred inflows) are segregated into "net investment in capital assets," "restricted" and "unrestricted" components.